art-in/cookbook/go+vue/src/client/gotchas.md

     But since deep array updates not detected, you either need deep-update utility which ignores arrays (shallow-replaces them), or create separate mutator for each entity with array inside.

+---

+3. `vuex-router-sync`: immutable `store.state.route`.

+    You should use imperative router API (`push`/`go`/`replace`) to update route, and after that - handle `beforeRouteUpdate` event.
+    Event will be triggered either programmatically through router API or by user action.

+    It's a bit inconsistent to mutate state not by `context.commit(...)`, but by separate router API.
+    Unlike everything else, browser history (BH) is not fully part of app state here.
+    BH contains set of history records, one of which is current (not necessarily last one).
+    While `store.state.route` reflects only current history record.